-Table I shows the datasets for web domains we employ in this paper.
+Table I shows the web domains datasets used in this paper.
 We obtain e-gov domain names from the Netherlands, Sweden, Switzerland, and the United States.
 By and large, the e-gov domains we consider are second-level domains (SLD) such as cdc.gov.
 Thanks to our collaboration with the Netherlands' National Cyber Security Center (NCSC-NL) in this research, we were also able to obtain fully-qualified domain names (FQDN) associated with e-identity services in the Netherlands.
-These are typically fully-qualified domain names such as login.smalltown.example.nl.
+These are typically fully-qualified domain names such as login.town.example.nl.
 We treat them as a different category when we compare them with other countries.
 We obtained Sweden's e-gov domain list from the Swedish Internet Foundation (IIS), which operates .se.
-The Swiss e-gov domains were provided to us by SWITCH, the . ch registry.For the United States' e-gov domains, we analyzed the complete list of .gov names, provided in a public dataset.1
+The Swiss e-gov domains were provided to us by SWITCH, the .ch registry.
+For the United States' e-gov domains, we analyzed a fairly complete list of .gov names, provided in a public dataset.1 used for e-mail.
+For the other countries, we target obtained e-gov names with MX queries.

-E-mail E-gov domains may also be used for e-mail (e.g., info@nsf.gov), which involves MX record resolution
+E-mail E-gov domains may also be used for e-mail (e.g., info@nsf.gov), which involves MX record resolution (see §II), and may involve an external e-mail provider.
+We evaluate external dependencies for e-gov domains.
+For the Netherlands, we obtained a specific list of domains that are